bdnorris/DES-340/lectures/lecture01-intro.md

 [Google Search "Should Designers Code"](https://www.google.com/search?q=should+designers+code&oq=should+designers+code&aqs=chrome..69i57j0l5.2587j1j1&sourceid=chrome&ie=UTF-8)

+### Code is a design tool

+I want to encourage you to think about <abbr title="Cascading Style Sheets">CSS</abbr>, HTML and programming languages, not as just a way to get designs from Photoshop or some other design tool into the browser, but as design tools themselves.
+When we use code, we get tools that are rawer than what Adobe gives us, but they allow for more flexibility and control.
+We can architect systems that let our creations dynamically react to interactions and user input, screen size, or even just let us experiment and iterate through design ideas faster.

 ### Reasons you might want to learn to code
 - Career opportunities
 - Not needing to rely on a developer